Minister urges security agencies to free abducted Tarka University students

 The Minister of Women Affairs, Imaan Sulaiman-Ibrahim, has urged security agencies to secure the release of the abducted students of Joseph Sarwuan Tarka University, Makurdi, Benue State.

-Mrs Sulaiman-Ibrahim made the call in a statement signed by her Special Adviser on Media and Publicity, Jonathan Eze, on Friday in Abuja.
+Mrs Sulaiman-Ibrahim made the call in a statement signed by her Special Adviser on Media and Publicity, Jonathan Eze, on Friday in Abuja, the News Agency of Nigeria (NAN) reported.

-Reports indicate that the students were kidnapped on Tuesday night while on their way to study at the Aper Aku Auditorium, along the route connecting the hostels and the College of Agriculture, Extension, and Communication.
+“I also call on members of the public with any relevant information to assist the authorities in their investigations,” she said.

-The abductors were said to have emerged from nearby bushes before taking the students away.
+“The students are innocent and should not be subjected to any harm.”

 |